 Enter paper flowers.
 They bring the same smile to my face when I see them.
 Whether they are giant wall flowers or small Cricut paper flowers, they make me happy.

 Cricut flowers can be used to embellish almost anything.
-The 3D flowers can be added to cards, presents, signs, your wall, and to cakes or donuts for weddings or baby showers!
+The 3D flowers can be added to shadow boxes, cards, presents, signs, your wall, and to cakes or donuts for weddings or baby showers!
 I wanted to show you how quick and easy they are to make to get you inspired to try.

 Make sure to watch the quick video to see exactly how I rolled the Cricut flowers.
 There are also printable instructions on how to make paper flowers with Cricut at the very end of the post.

 Materials Needed for Cricut Paper Flowers: